A248/LibertyBans/docs/Comparison-to-LiteBans.md

 ## Platform Support

-Both LibertyBans and LiteBans support the same platforms.
-LiteBans had velocity support recently added (9 December 2021)
+* Bukkit, BungeeCord, and Velocity are supported by both plugins.
+* Sponge:
+  * LibertyBans supports Sponge.
+  * LiteBans declines to support Sponge on the author's reason that Sponge does not provide asynchronous chat events.<sup id="note3ret">[3](#note3)</sup>

-LiteBans' support for velocity came after months of users asking for the feature.
-It was suggested that LiteBans be made open-source so that someone could contribute a velocity version.
-The reluctance of the LiteBans author to add velocity support suggests that it may be unwise to rely on proprietary software for critical functionality.
+LiteBans' support for Velocity came after repeated user requests.
+It was suggested that LiteBans be made open-source so that someone could contribute a Velocity version.
+The reluctance of the LiteBans author to add Velocity support suggests that it may be unwise to rely on proprietary software for critical functionality.

 ## Features